skip to content

 PhD positions

-We are currently looking for a talented and motivated PhD student (payscale: E13, TV-L, 50% ~ 75%) to join our (sub-)group from April 2024 or later.
+We are currently looking for a talented and motivated PhD student (payscale: E13, TV-L, 75%) to join our (sub-)group immediately or on a later date upon mutual agreement.
 The selected candidate will be working within the TIDE research training group.
 The ideal candidate should have completed her/his/their master study by the desired starting date and should have a strong background in condensed matter physics and/or non-linear optics with hands-on experience in ultrafast optical spectroscopy/microscopy.
 Experience with organic/hybrid semiconductors, physical measurements at low temperature or in high magnetic field, or theoretical modeling of photophysics in organic materials will be considered as a plus.
-The description of the position can be found HERE.
+The description of the position can be found here.

 Bachelor, Master and semester projects: